camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/conceptual-differences.md

 With Camunda Platform 7 a typical deployment includes:

-- Your Spring Boot application with all custom code and the workflow engine, cockpit, and tasklist embedded.
+- Your Spring Boot application with all custom code and the workflow engine, Cockpit, and Tasklist embedded.
 This application is typically scaled to at least two instances (for resilience)
 - A relational database
-- An elastic database (for Optimize)
+- An Elasticsearch database (for Optimize)
 - Optimize (a Java application)

 With Camunda Platform 8 you deploy:

 - Your Spring Boot application with all custom code and the Zeebe client embedded.
 This application is typically scaled to at least two instances (for resilience)
 - The Zeebe broker, typically scaled to at least three instances (for resilience)
-- An elastic database (for Operate, Taskliste, and Optimize)
+- An elastic database (for Operate, Tasklist, and Optimize)
 - Optimize, Operate, and Tasklist (each one is a Java application).
 You can scale those applications to increase availability if you want.

 ![Camunda Platform 7 vs Camunda Platform 8 Deployment View](../img/camunda7-vs-camunda8-deployment-view.png)